Best breakfast burritos in the city w/ fresh tortillas & great green chile. Authentic Tex-Mex/New Mexican.

-"The breakfast burrito is overwhelmingly recommended, often praised for its green chiles and house-made tortillas.
-Margaritas are also noted as being excellent."
+"The breakfast burrito is overwhelmingly recommended, often cited as the best in the city, with particular praise for its green chile and house-made tortillas.
+Margaritas are also noted as being very good."

 Important Note